vizb ui

 Because the remote data shape is unknown at build time, the 3D engine is not bundled unless you pass --3d:

-# Remote data might have a z-axis — opt in to the 3D chunkvizb ui --data-url https://example.com/bench.json --3d -o report.htmlWith an embedded JSON file, 3D is still detected automatically from the data (no --3d needed).
+# Remote data might have a z-axis; include the 3D renderervizb ui --data-url https://example.com/dataset.json --3d -o report.htmlWith an embedded JSON file, 3D is still detected automatically from the data (no --3d needed).